 Pack any clothing you’ll need to take to the hospital such as comfortable clothes, medical documents, etc. You should leave valuables at home, including jewelry.

 A few hours before the surgery, you can choose to brush your teeth and take a shower before heading to the hospital.

 After Jaw Surgery

-You should be able to resume most of your daily activities after the first week but avoid any intense physical activities or anything that may cause injury to the face.
-As a result, our advice is to stay away from any sports that increase the risk of injury.
+You should be able to resume most of your daily activities after the first week, but avoid any intense physical activities or anything that may cause injury to the face.
+For example, our advice is to stay away from contact sports during the recovery period.